BeastNeedsMoreTorque/election-2012-results/README.md

 The unprocessed source data for each state can be found in the `/sources` directory.
 That directory also contains a `sources.csv` file, which lists the URL from which each results file was downloaded.

-The repository currently includes results from every state except Massachusetts, which has yet to release city/town-level results to the public.

-It includes county-level results for 48 states, precinct-level results for Alaska and the citywide totals for the District of Columbia.
-It also includes town-level results for Rhode Island.
+The repository includes county-level results for 49 states, precinct-level results for Alaska and the citywide totals for the District of Columbia.
+It also includes town-level results for Massachusetts and Rhode Island.

 ## Authors
 Aaron Bycoffe, bycoffe@huffingtonpost.com
+Jay Boice, jay.boice@huffingtonpost.com